ikgoomophuting-del/ALX-Airbnb-Database/database-adv-script/README.md

   1. Non-correlated subquery to find all properties where the average rating is greater than 4.0.
   2. Correlated subquery to find users who have made more than 3 bookings.

+Aggregations and Window Functions

+This directory contains SQL scripts demonstrating the use of aggregation functions and window functions.

+## Files

+- **aggregations_and_window_functions.sql**
+  - Query 1: Uses `COUNT` and `GROUP BY` to find the total number of bookings per user.
+  - Query 2: Uses `RANK()` window function to rank properties by total bookings.